cappuu02/Cybersecurity-Sapienza/Statistic/Global summary of statistics.md

 >La distribuzione condizionale di $X$ dato $Y$ è uguale alla distribuzione marginale di $X$.

 This states that the joint probability distribution $f_{XY}$ of $X$ and $Y$ is equal to the product of their individual (marginal) distributions, $f_X$ and $f_Y$.
-This implies that knowing the value of Y does not provide useful information about the value of X and vice versa.
+This implies that knowing the value of $Y$ does not provide useful information about the value of X and vice versa.
 This is the concept of **independence** between two random variables.

 ==Frequenza Condizionale==